Our world’s deepest pockets — “ultra-high net worth individuals” — hold an astoundingly disproportionate share of global wealth.

 Goal 10: Reduce inequality within and among countries

 COVID-19 has deepened existing inequalities, hardest hitting the poorest and most vulnerable communities.
-It has put a spotlight on economic inequalities and fragile social safety nets that leave vulnerable communities to bear the brunt of the crisis.
+It has spotlighted economic inequalities and fragile social safety nets that leave vulnerable communities to bear the brunt of the crisis.
 At the same time, social, political, and economic inequalities have amplified the impacts of the pandemic.

-Inequalities are also deepening for vulnerable populations in countries with weaker health systems and those facing existing humanitarian crises.
+Inequalities also deepen for vulnerable populations in countries with weaker health systems and those facing existing humanitarian crises.
 Refugees and migrants, as well as indigenous peoples, older persons, people with disabilities, and children, are particularly at risk of being left behind.
 And hate speech targeting vulnerable groups is rising.

 COVID-19 response

-COVID-19 is not only challenging global health systems but testing our common humanity.
-The UN Secretary-General called for solidarity with the world’s poorest and most vulnerable who need urgent support in responding to the worst economic and social crisis in generations.
+COVID-19 is challenging global health systems and testing our common humanity.
+The UN Secretary-General called for solidarity with the world’s poorest and most vulnerable, who need urgent support in responding to the worst economic and social crisis in generations.
 “Now is the time to stand by our commitment to leave no one behind,” the Secretary-General said.

-To ensure that people everywhere have access to essential services and social protection, the UN has called for an extraordinary scale-up of international support and political commitment, including funding through the UN COVID-19 Response and Recovery Fund which aims to support low- and middle-income countries and vulnerable groups who are disproportionately bearing the socio-economic impacts of the pandemic.
+To ensure that people everywhere have access to essential services and social protection, the UN has called for an extraordinary scale-up of international support and political commitment, including funding through the UN COVID-19 Response and Recovery Fund, which aims to support low—and middle-income countries and vulnerable groups that are disproportionately bearing the socio-economic impacts of the pandemic.

-This time of crisis must also be used as an opportunity to invest in policies and institutions that can turn the tide on inequality.
-Leveraging a moment when policies and social norms may be more malleable than during normal times, bold steps that address the inequalities that this crisis has laid bare can steer the world back on track towards the Sustainable Development Goals.
+This crisis must also be used as an opportunity to invest in policies and institutions that can turn the tide on inequality.
+Leveraging a moment when policies and social norms may be more malleable than during normal times, bold steps that address the inequalities that this crisis has exposed can steer the world back on track towards the Sustainable Development Goals.

 Facts and Figures

-• Evidence from developing countries shows that children in the poorest 20 percent of the populations are still up to three times more likely to die before their fifth birthday than children in the richest quintiles.
+- Evidence from developing countries shows that children in the poorest 20 percent of the population are still up to three times more likely to die before their fifth birthday than children in the wealthiest quintiles.

 Goal 10 Targets